 Our topic-based curriculum, which is outlined in our Year Group Curriculum Overviews, ensures that children are taught the necessary skills and knowledge they need, in a progressive, logical order, while aiming to develop a love of learning and thirst for knowledge.
 By providing children with a broad, balanced and relevant curriculum we aim to help children make connections, think independently and aim high, encouraging them to set themselves ambitious aspirations.

 Effective cross-curricular links are made where relevant to show our children how the subjects are related and opportunities are taken to learn maths and English in a real life context.
 Our well-resourced learning environments, complete with learning walls and good examples of work, ensure children can grow towards working independently and know what success looks like.

-Our extensive grounds, including our unique and enchanted ‘Joey’s Field’ allows us the opportunity to enrich the children’s learning with an abundance of natural and real life experiences.
-Our two fully trained Forest School Staff deliver a programme that enhances the national curriculum and develops teamwork, communication, problem solving and enquiry in our children.
+Our extensive grounds, including our unique ‘Joey’s Field’ allows us the opportunity to enrich the children’s learning with an abundance of natural and real life experiences.
+Our fully trained Forest School member of staff delivers a programme that enhances the national curriculum and develops teamwork, communication, problem solving and enquiry in our children.

 Throughout all we do, we encourage children to value and embrace each other’s similarities and differences, learning and supporting each other whilst promoting cultural awareness and ensuring our children become caring, compassionate, respectful individuals.